 Blueberry pancakes have their own national day, celebrated on January 28th.
 If that is news to you, well, it was to us too!
 Beat the winter blues by enjoying blueberry pancakes for breakfast, lunch, and dinner, and you don't have to wait until the end of January either.

 For us, pancakes and maple syrup are a staple comfort food in Vermont on cold winter days.
 It's common for the local restaurants to get into the spirit of the day by stacking up blueberry pancakes.
-Every place has their own recipe, and topped with pure Vermont maple syrup you can't go wrong as a hungry person, so long as you know where to look.
+Every place has their own recipe, and of course when topped with pure Vermont maple syrup you can't go wrong as a hungry person, so long as you know where to look.

 History of Blueberries

 In writing this blog, I thought it would be important to provide a bit of history on the blueberry.
-I certainly realized how little I knew, fortunately, the University of Maine has a wonderful video presentation breaking it down in about ten minutes.
+I certainly realized how little I knew, fortunately, the University of Maine has a wonderful video presentation breaking down the basics in about ten minutes.
 It was cool to learn that following the last ice age, about 12,000 years ago, wild blueberries were among the first plants to propagate the soil.

 Following this, Native Americans utilized these berries as a food source in the coming centuries.
 Then, European colonists learned of this nutrient rich and flavorful berry, and began commercial harvesting in the 18th century.
 Modern practices and equipment have allowed yield potential in Maine to increase from 10 million pounds on 100,000 acres in 1950, to 100 million pounds on 44,000 acres today.

 New England Food

 Interestingly, wild blueberries are smaller in size than their mass produced cousins.
-Additionally, wild blueberries have twice the amount of antioxidants as a cup of their cultivated counterparts, while also being a great source of vitamins C, K, and manganese.
+Wild blueberries have twice the amount of antioxidants as their cultivated counterparts, while also being a great source of vitamins C, K, and manganese.